-Regional or community pre-study consultation and support for project (e.g. HTO board letters, phone calls) 10.00 points Plans for reporting to communities (e.g. in-community oral reporting and/or distribution of a written report) 5.00 points
+Regional or community pre-study consultation and support for project (e.g. letters, phone calls) 8.00 points Plans for reporting to communities (e.g. in-community reporting, distribution of a report) 4.00 points Plans for publications (e.g. community report) 3.00 points

 Applicants are strongly discouraged from contacting the NWMB's Wildlife Section staff regarding the scoring of their proposal(s).
-The breakdown and rationale for the scores made by NWMB staff are not publicly available and are only made available to Board members upon request.
+The total scores will be publicly available when the Board conducts its review at its March meeting and will be available online at www.nwmb.com, however total scores will not be sent to individual applicants.
+In addition, the breakdown and rationale for the scores made by NWMB staff are not publicly available and are only made available to Board members upon request.